worace/circe-geojson/usage/target/mdoc/Usage.md

 ### Foreign Members

-One of the trickier aspects of the GeoJSON Spec (defined in [section 6](https://tools.ietf.org/html/rfc7946#section-6)) is the provision for "Foreign Members".
 GeoJSON objects contain a standard set of fields like `geometry` or `type`.
-But they are also allowed to include non-standard keys at the top-level: for example a `Feature` object with the extra key of "title" alongside its standard "id", "type", "properties", and "geometry" keys.
-The spec describes these extra fields as "Foreign Members."
+But they are also allowed to include non-standard keys at the top-level: for example a `Feature` object with the extra key of `title` alongside its standard `id`, `type`, `properties`, and `geometry` keys.
+The spec (in [section 6](https://tools.ietf.org/html/rfc7946#section-6)) describes these extra fields as "Foreign Members."

-This is less problematic for dynamic languages that can represent GeoJson as nested dictionaries or objects, but is a little tricky to represent in Scala.
-To this end, each of the `GeoJson` types in the library includes a `foreignMembers: Option[JsonObject]` member to capture these additional keys, if any are present.
+Foreign members aren't so problematic for dynamic languages that can represent GeoJson as free-form nested dictionaries or objects, but they are a little tricky to model in Scala.
+We do it by adding a `foreignMembers` field to each GeoJson type containing an `Option[JsonObject]`.
+If any extra keys (outside of the standard set covered in the spec) are added to a GeoJSON object, they'll be bundled into this `foreignMembers` field.
+If there are no foreign members, the field will be `None`.

 So, for example a GeoJSON Point with an extra field "title" will decode to a Point instance with a `foreignMembers` JsonObject containing the key "title":